epics-modules/mrfioc2/evgMrmApp/docs/evgREADME.txt

-First read evgTODO.txt for the list of the things expected to work in the checkout code.
+First read evgTODO.txt for the list of the things expected to work in the checked out code.

 TODO: Introduction to Timing System
 TODO: Introduction to EVG
 TODO: Introduction to EVR

-Brief note about all the hardware/software components of VME-EVG-230
+Brief note about all the classes of VME-EVG-230 driver
 -------------------------------------------------------------------------------

 EVG: